RInvestments/gnumeric-plugin/README.txt

 python functions from gnumeric spreadsheet.
 My python functions than connect to the flask-site (stock api) via http to retrive requested stock data.

+See the underlying API in repo [tray-api](https://github.com/RInvestments/tray-api).
+Tools for crawling, parsing and insertion into db in repo [sun-dance](https://github.com/RInvestments/sun-dance).

 ## Files
 - plugin.xml : List of user defined functions
 - py_func.py : This file defines each of the custom-functions in python.